Gaha: Abiodun (Adegoolu)

 After the death of Majeogbe, Abiodun was installed the new Alafin of Oyo empire through the influence of Gaha.
 He was a dark, tall, and slender man.
 He was a very unassuming and comely man.
 He would go to Basorun Gaha every morning to pay homage for which he would receive presents.
 King Abiodun continued this for many years that, according the Reverend Samuel Johnson,‘…even the Basorun himself was becoming tired of this abject submission, and wanted but a decent pretext for which he might kill him, just for a change!
 This man of blood was often heard to say “who taught this King to be so wise?
 These daily presents are getting to be too heavy a charge on my exchequer now.”

 All the powers and responsibilities were coveted by Gaha but his children overbearing deprived him of wealth from the subject kingdoms.
 So he asked his medicine men to make charms so he could get a lot of cowries.
-Somehow fire broke and destroyed his house and properties.
-Given the fact that he had power, influence, and the fear of him many from Alafin down to commoners brought resources to repair and rebuild his losses.
+Somehow a fire broke out and destroyed his house and properties.
+Given the fact that he had power, influence, and the fear of him many people, from Alafin down to commoners, brought resources to repair and rebuild his losses.
 He became engulfed in abundant wealth.
 Yet, Basorun Gaha, was still looking for ways to kill the Alafin.

 Therefore, King Abiodun secretly visited, his namesake, Adegolu, the Bale of Akala in a satellite town, whom he told “…I am come to confer with you upon the present crises, how to rid the throne of Oyo of the great usurper, the King maker and King destroyer.
 You know very well, that in all the 6600 towns and villages of the Yoruba kingdom, Gaha and his sons have the dominant rule.”
-Both went to inform the Kakanfo, Oyabi at Ajase.
+Both went to inform the Kakanfo (Yoruba supreme military commander), Oyabi at Ajase.
 The message was secretly passed to all the major kings and provincial war chiefs in the countries.